aerogear/graphback/docs/databases.md

 ## Data Sources

-Graphback allows you to work with different database systems and other data sources your database according to your needs.
+Graphback allows you to work with different database systems and other data sources, according to your needs.
-Graphback provides support to multiple databases
+Graphback provides support to multiple databases.

 ### Supported Databases